 So if you want to keep kids cool and entertained on an overly hot day, take a look at these fun, indoor activities that utilize items you already have in the house.
 (Or can get after a quick trip to the AC-filled store.)

-1. Erupting Car Wash
+1 Erupting Car Wash

 erupting car washactivity that's not only fun, but also a great play-based learning activity.
 All you need to enjoy this activity is baking soda, vinegar, soap, water, and toy cars.
 You can also use food coloring for some pizzaz.
 3 Print Activity Dice

 animal dice game for kids to take advantage of on hot summer days indoors.
 Print two dice templates, with one containing actions and the other containing animals.
 When rolled and combined, your child will have to actions like a certain animal.
 All you need is paper, a printer, scissors, and tape.
 4 Have A Cook In One of the easiest ways to beat the heat outside is to find a fun recipe the kids can help you with and spend the day creating inside.
 This can be anything from your favorite cookie or ice cream recipes to a creative lunch or fruit tray.
 5 Make Slime (The Safe Way)

 safe slime recipes?
 Some of them use Elmer's glue, while others require Nutella.
 There are even a few that are edible.
 Whichever slime recipe you go with, however, it's a great activity to keep the kids entertained inside on a hot day (and potentially even full).
 6 Become Actors For The Day

 kids act out the movie instead.
 Give them some time to grab props, get fun clothes, and set a time limit for them to put on the show.
 You can even grab some old Halloween costumes if they really want to get into it.
 7 Camp Out Inside

 Instead of camping outside, bring all the fun of camping inside.
 Use blankets, sheets, and even play tents to create a big fort.
 You can also pack a lunch, spread out a blanket, and have an indoor picnic to accompany your camp-in.
 Top off your camping experience with some

 oven s'mores.
-8. Write Letters
+8 Write Letters

 Ask your child think of some family members or friends they haven't seen in a while and have them write or draw letters to them with pencils or crayons and paper.
 You can help them address the letters and throw them in the mailbox as a nice surprise for someone else.

-9. Plastic Bottle Bowling
+9 Plastic Bottle Bowling

 playing indoor bowling.
 Find some empty plastic bottles or paper towel tubes, set them up in bowling pin formation, and grab any of the toy balls around the house to use as bowling balls.
 11 Have A Balloon Party

 a balloon party is just the start.
 Blow up a bunch of balloons and let everyone go crazy with them for a while.
 Play games like balloon volleyball or keep it up.
 When you're done with the balloons, you can even make a game out of trying to pop them too.
 12 Create A Lava Lamp

 DIY lava lamp.
 All of the materials include normal household items like mason jars, water, cooking oil, food coloring, and Alka-Selzer tablets.
 Your kids can easily help with the craft and stay entertained with this activity for quite a while inside.
 13 Make Some Play Dough

 DIY playdough tutorial that uses just two household ingredients.
 Plus, you can just toss it when you're done if you want.
 14 Turn Chores Into Fun

 turning chores into a game with your children.
 For example, start bath time with your dog and have the kids help shampoo and spray water.
 You can also start a project cleaning or organizing an area and give the kids with important responsibilities to help.